dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behaviour**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Environment (please complete the following information):**
  - RefindPlus Version [e.g. v0.12.0.M]
  - Hardware: [e.g. MacPro 3,1]
  - OS: [e.g. Mac OS Catalina]

+**Log and Config Files**
+Add debug log files and your config file to help with understanding your issue.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.